Priority Scoring Algorithms for Government Records Automation

 return 0.2

-def _calculate_requestor_score(self, metadata: RequestMetadata) -> float:
+def _requestor_score(self, m: RequestMetadata) -> float:

-return self._type_multipliers.get(metadata.requestor_type, 0.5)
+return self._type_multipliers.get(m.requestor_type, 0.5)

-def _calculate_sensitivity_score(self, metadata: RequestMetadata) -> float:
+def _sensitivity_score(self, m: RequestMetadata) -> float:

 base = 0.3

-for flag in metadata.sensitivity_flags:
+for flag in m.sensitivity_flags:

 if flag.lower() in ("pii", "health", "law_enforcement", "minor"):